While rookies use tactics, pros use processes

 “Let’s A/B test our website buttons.”

 “I heard Lead Nurturing and Lead Magnets are awesome.”

 “Let’s add a referral option to our app and go viral.”

-Probably most of the content you find on growth is wrong, because most of the content is about tactics. 😵
+Probably most of the content you find about growth is wrong because most of the content is about tactics. 😵

 “Stop looking for tactics first, and start focusing on establishing a growth process.” — Brian Balfour

 Another great individual to follow is Sean Ellis, he’s the Founder and CEO of GrowthHackers.com.
 Before that, he led early growth strategy at Dropbox, Lookout, Eventbrite, LogMeIn (launch to IPO), Uproar (launch to IPO).

 “We grew from 90,000 MAU to 152,000 MAU in about eleven weeks without spending a dollar on advertising or increasing the size of our growth team.” — Sean Ellis